Bbubbee/BubsBookReviews/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project requires Node Package Manager and an SQL Database (I used pgAdmin4) to run.
+This project requires Node Package Manager and an SQL Database (I used pgAdmin4).

 ### Prerequisites